Best Anti-Aging Cream for Men

 The Custom Anti-Aging Face Cream is available in three different strengths, which are picked for you by the doctor based on your skincare needs.
 The jar itself is different from other creams.
 When you remove the lid, you reveal a thick plastic disk with a valve in the middle.
 When you push on the extremities of the disc, it dispenses cream through the valve.
 This is intended to give you the proper dose with each use, but as we’ll discuss below, it doesn’t always work as planned.

 It’s important to mention that, even when precisely dosed, tretinoin can cause heightened sensitivity to UV rays (which is a little antithetical if you’re trying to protect your skin from damage).
-This is true of most retinoids but is more pronounced in prescription-strength treatments.
+This is true of most retinoids but may be more pronounced in prescription-strength treatments.
 Hims is aware of this and recommends not applying it immediately before sun exposure and wearing broad-spectrum sunscreen.
-Within a few weeks of starting your custom anti-aging cream, your skin should feel less sensitive and be more stable in sunlight.

 To get your prescription, you need to attend a free virtual telehealth appointment.
 You’ll take a survey that asks about: